We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

-The Market Volume or trading volume is the number of stocks traded in the markets or exchanges in a period of time.
+The Market Volume or trading volume is the number of stocks traded in the markets or exchanges in a period.
 All the stock stocks traded in one week, for example.

 Market Volume is one of the metrics people who use technical analysis monitor.
 A popular belief is that trading volumes can predict demand for stocks and stock prices.
-A falling volume could predict drops in prices, while rising volumes can indicate price increases.
+A falling volume could predict price drops, while rising volumes indicate price increases.

 Widows and Orphans Stock

 A Widow and Orphan Stock is a low-risk stock that pays a high dividend.
-A Widow and Orphan Stock are safe enough for people with no other income to invest in.
+A Widow and Orphan Stock are safe enough for people with no other income to invest.

 Before Social Security, many widows and orphans relied on such stocks for income.
-Many professionals bought Widow and Orphans Stocks so their families could have an income – if they died or became disabled.
+Many professionals bought Widow and orphan stocks so their families could have an income – if they died or became disabled.

-Apple (AAPL), which pays a dividend and makes enormous amounts of money, is a 21st Century Widow and Orphan Stock.
+Apple (AAPL), which pays dividends and makes enormous money, is a 21st Century Widow and Orphan Stock.

 Stock Market Terms Summary

-Learning what common stock market terms mean is the best way to understand the market.
-The best way to learn stock market terms is to look up any new stock market term you hear or see.
+Learning common stock market terms is the best way to understand the market.
+The best way to learn stock market terms is to look up any new ones you hear or see.
 Accumulating more knowledge about the stock market is the first step to becoming a successful investor.